omaima112/ClimaCast/README.md

 - Search for weather information by entering a location in the search bar
 - View current weather conditions including temperature, weather icon, and location details
 - See extra metrics like "feels like" temperature, humidity percentage, wind speed, and precipitation amounts
-- Browse a 7-day weather forecast with daily high/low temperatures and weather icons
+- Browse weather forecast with daily high/low temperatures and weather icons
 - View an hourly forecast showing temperature changes throughout the day
-- Switch between different days of the week using the day selector in the hourly forecast section
 - Toggle between Imperial and Metric units (Celsius/Fahrenheit, km/h or mph, millimeters for precipitation)
 - Experience a responsive UI that adapts to mobile, tablet, and desktop
 - Get hover and focus states for all interactive elements